JasonLiu1229/master-thesis/README.md

 In case you are running this on Windows, you can use the `change_java_version.ps1` to switch java versions in case needed.
 In linux this is done by changing the `JAVA_HOME` variable.

+There is also additionaly a database processing library, specifically made for `method2test`.

 ## Enviroment variables

 Note this project makes use of private enviroment variables.
 This is because we work with api keys and to inialize this, you need to generate one for your own model.
 This is only applied for the API version of this project.